coodoo-io/coodoo-app-config/README.md

 ## Getting started

-1. Prepare your database
+1. Prepare your project

-   Create the AppConfig table `app_config`
+   Create the AppConfig table `app_config`. *This is a MySQL example, see [here](https://github.com/coodoo-io/appconfig/tree/master/src/main/resources) for more.*

    ```sql